Fragtality/PilotsDeck/README.md

 - *Parameter1*: An optional numeric Parameter to send (the first / inner).
 - *Parameter2*: An optional numeric Parameter to send (the second / outer).

 If you want to read the **Result** of the RPN-Code as a **Variable**, prefix your Code with `C:` in any of the Variable Address Fields!
-Note that you can not write to those special Type of Variable.
+Note that you can't write to those special Type of Variable.

 *Examples*
 - `(A:LIGHT POTENTIOMETER:13, percent over 100) 0.0 > if{ (A:LIGHT POTENTIOMETER:13, percent over 100) 0.1 - 100 * (>K:LIGHT_POTENTIOMETER_13_SET) }` - Example of RPN Code (Decreasing Cabin Lights in the Fenix Airbus).